Noor means ‘light’ in Arabic

 Our core team

-John is an Ogilvy veteran having worked in London, Prague, Hong Kong, Mumbai, Tokyo and Bangkok during his 21 years with the agency.
+John is an Ogilvy veteran having worked in London, Prague, Hong Kong, Mumbai, Tokyo and Bangkok during his 25 years with the agency.
 His experience crosses all core communications disciplines, and he has worked with almost every major international client on the Ogilvy roster.
-In 1999 he became a Muslim and is currently studying for a distance learning MA in Islamic Studies at the University of Wales.
+In 1999 he became a Muslim and in 2014 received an MA in Islamic Studies at the University of Wales.
 John is the President of Ogilvy Noor.

 Shelina Janmohamed, Vice President, Ogilvy Noor